rblades/dhworkbook_master/docs/supporting materials/regexex.md

 Isaac Van Zandt, Anson Jones, January 11 1843
 ```

 The change doesn't look like much, and you might think to yourself, 'hey, I could just do that by hand'.
-You could; but it'd take you ages, and if you made a mistake somewhere - are you sure you could do this consistently, for a couple of hours at a time?
+You could but it'd take you ages, and if you made a mistake somewhere &mdash; are you sure you could do this consistently, for a couple of hours at a time?
 Probably not.
 Your time is better spent figuring out the search and replace patterns, and then setting your machine loose to implement it.

 Data formatted like this could be fed into a network analysis program, for instance, or otherwise visualized and analyzed (which we will do in the next module).
-Regex as we are going to use in this tutorial allows us to go from unstructured to structured data. **There is a video at the end of this document that captures someone working through this exercise.**
+Regex as we are going to use in this tutorial allows us to go from unstructured to structured data.

 ## Getting started